 “Until then, public health measures must include those called for by the World Health Organization (WHO) — universal mask-wearing in indoor spaces, even for those vaccinated, the Scientific Advisory Group for Emergencies (SAGE), the US Centers for Disease Control and Prevention (CDC) — ventilation and air filtration, and Independent SAGE — effective border quarantine; test, trace, isolate, and support,” the scientists wrote in their letter.

-The British Medical Association (BMA) has also objected to the lifting of all restrictions.
+The British Medical Association (BMA) has also objected to the lifting of all measures.

 “As case numbers continue to rise at an alarming rate due to the rapid transmission of the delta variant and an increase in people mixing with one another, it makes no sense to remove restrictions in their entirety in just over 2 weeks’ time.
 [W]hile we were pleased to see the government react to data in delaying the easing on June 21 last month, ministers must not now simply disregard the most recent, damning numbers by rushing into meeting their new July 19 deadline.”